The Rise of Algorithmic Trading

 - This expedites the way we receive news, making it 54 minutes faster than conventional news coverage.

 Traders reading this know the value of being first to information.
 The platform was able to identify several “micro-trends,” which provided clients with unique insight first.
-This gave you a massive advantage of deciding where to put your money next.
+This gave you the massive advantage of deciding where to put your money next.
 You knew what the world was pivoting into first.
 Imagine being the first person to know Ford is shifting into electronic cars, or that a company worth pennies on paper is being acquired for millions of dollars.

 The New Trend